vectordotdev/vector/website/docs/reference/sinks/gcp_cloud_storage.md

 (Vector does not create or modify buckets).
 You can set the storage class via the [`storage_class`](#storage_class) option.

+### TLS

+Vector uses [Openssl][urls.openssl] for TLS protocols for it's battle-tested and reliable security.
+You can enable and adjust TLS behavior via the `tls.*` options.

 ### Tags & metadata

 Vector supports adding [custom metadata][urls.gcs_custom_metadata] to